Ifra Hormizd: Regency

-Following the death of Hormizd II, his son Adur Narseh succeeded him, but after a while he was deposed and killed by noblemen.
+Following the death of Hormizd II, their son Adur Narseh succeeded him, but after a while he was deposed and killed by noblemen.
 Nobles then blinded Hormizd's second son and his third son who was named Hormizd, was imprisoned.
-He escaped the prison shortly afterwards and took refuge in Roman Empire.
-Therefore the throne of Sassanid empire was considered for the unborn son of Hormizd by his wife Ifra Hormizd, who later became Shapur II.
+He escaped the prison shortly afterwards and took refuge in the Roman Empire.
+Therefore, the throne of the Sasanian Empire was considered for the unborn son of Hormizd by his wife Ifra Hormizd, who later became Shapur II.